 What To Do in Mismaloya

-The set is long gone but you can still visit the golden beaches featured in the movie.
-Mismaloya is located on the prettiest little cove, surrounded by the jungles that appear to spill into the ocean.
-Because it’s somewhat protected, It’s the perfect place to actually get in the water and it not be too rough.
-It’s also perfect for kayaking and stand up paddling.
+Sadly, the movie set is long gone now but you can still visit the golden beaches that were featured in the movie.
+Mismaloya is located on the prettiest cove, surrounded by the jungles that appear to spill into the ocean.
+Because it’s somewhat protected, It’s the perfect place to actually enjoy the water.
+It’s also good for kayaking and stand up paddling.

 While you’re in Mismaloya, visit Los Arcos National Marine Park is right off the coast of Mismaloya.
 In fact you can see the rocks that make up Los Arcos easily from the beach.
-This park is made up of underwater caves and a reef for snorkeling or scuba.
-A boat or panga can be hired to take you out right from the beach.
+This park is made up of underwater caves and a small reef for snorkeling and scuba.
+You can hite a panga to take you out right from the beach.

 Getting to Mismaloya

 Mismaloya is 8 miles south of Vallarta.
 If you don’t have a car, take the orange and white bus at the corner of Basilio Badillo y Constitucion in the Romatic Zone.
 The fare is less than $.50 (8 pesos) one way.
 Get off at the Mismaloya Beach stop.
 There will be a cobblestone street that leads to the beach.
 You could also go by taxi or Uber.
 By car, take Hwy 200 south of of downtown to Mismaloya.